-For assistance with Alternate Resolution and other informal resolution techniques and approaches, employees should contact the Associate Vice President, Human Resources, Training & Development, and students should contact the Director of Student Resolution and Conduct.
+For assistance with Alternate Resolution and other informal resolution techniques and approaches, employees should contact the Director of Human Resources, and students should contact the Director of Student Resolution and Conduct.
 B. SEXUAL HARASSMENT

 The Department of Education's Office for Civil Rights (OCR), the Equal Employment Opportunity Commission (EEOC), and the State of Alabama regard sexual harassment, a specific form of discriminatory harassment, as an unlawful discriminatory practice.